anotherboringbuild/Test-flight-structured-output/replit.md

 - **BusinessCopy**: Copy targeted at business customers
 - **UpgraderCopy**: Copy for customers upgrading from previous versions

 Each copy type is optional - only sections found in the document are included.
-Within each section, LegalReferences is always the last field to maintain consistent ordering.
+Within each section, fields appear in this order: ProductName (first), Headlines, AdvertisingCopy, KeyFeatureBullets, and LegalReferences (always last).

 **Superscript Handling**:
 The system handles superscripts in three distinct ways: